smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 10 O'Rourke             4
     ## # ... with 14 more rows

 Now for the magic
-Because this counting is such a common operation, and because the `n()` becomes a pain to deal with...
+Because this counting is such a common operation, and because the `n()` becomes a pain to deal with…
-...there is a special shortcut that we can use that collapses everything into one function
+…there is a special shortcut that we can use that collapses everything into one function

 ``` r
 events %>%